japila-books/spark-sql-internals/docs/spark-sql-Analyzer-LookupFunctions.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

-`apply` finds all link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] expressions (in every logical operator in the input link:spark-sql-LogicalPlan.adoc[logical plan]) and requests the link:spark-sql-Analyzer.adoc#catalog[SessionCatalog] to link:spark-sql-SessionCatalog.adoc#functionExists[check if their functions exist].
+`apply` finds all spark-sql-Expression-UnresolvedFunction.md[UnresolvedFunction] expressions (in every logical operator in the input spark-sql-LogicalPlan.md[logical plan]) and requests the spark-sql-Analyzer.md#catalog[SessionCatalog] to spark-sql-SessionCatalog.md#functionExists[check if their functions exist].

 `apply` does nothing if a function exists or reports a `NoSuchFunctionException` (that fails logical analysis).